-Students who wish to apply to the honors program must notify the department in writing by the end of the Spring 2010 semester.
-Please check the department Web site for the official deadline.
+Students who wish to apply to the honors program must notify the department in writing by the end of the spring semester of the junior year.
+Please check the department website for the official deadline.
+Normally no more than 10 percent of the graduating majors in the department each year may receive departmental honors.